brccabral/Cpp_Raylib_FarmSim/README.md

 - TMX
   Parse `.tmx` files (**Tiled**)
   Compile and install TMX https://github.com/baylej/tmx
-- File `raylib-tmx.h` is from https://github.com/RobLoach/raylib-tmx
+- File `raylib-tmx.h` from https://github.com/RobLoach/raylib-tmx
-  It contains helper functions to integrate TMX with Raylib
+  It contains helper functions to integrate TMX with Raylib.
+  Add this file to your include path.

 ### Resources